 2.24.
 "Extra Load" means a pneumatic-tyre structure designed to carry more load at a higher inflation pressure than the load carried by the corresponding standard version tyre at the standard inflation pressure as specified in ISO 4000-1:2010;

 2.25.
 "Flat tyre running mode" describes the state of the tyre, essentially maintaining its structural integrity, while operating at an inflation pressure between 0 and 70 kPa, for runflat tyres or systems;

+[2.2.X High Flotation]

 2.26.
 "Inner liner" means the layer of rubber forming the inside surface of a tubeless tyre that contains the inflating medium within the tyre;